sinonjs/sinon/COMPATIBILITY.md

 This file is the canonical resource for compatibility goals for the libraries that make up Sinon.JS.

-## Moving target: ES2017+
+## Moving target: ES2023+

 Sinon has historically been written as [ES5][es5], but starting from Sinon 10 (March 2021) we made the breaking change to allow more modern ECMAScript versions, starting with ECMAScript [2017][es2017].
-This is not a fixed level: it will change in time without us updating it here.
+This is not a fixed level: it will change in time without us updating it here (though we might, from time to time).
 The source version requires no transpiler or polyfills in supporting runtimes.

-For legacy runtimes, a transpiler can be used by dependent projects., but use of newer APIs might break.
+For legacy runtimes, a transpiler can be used by dependent projects, but use of newer APIs might break.
 If you need to support older browsers, have a look at Sinon 9.

 ## Runtimes